Skip to main content

 This is one of the most commonly tilted words.

-• Lemma: ἁπλότης (haplotēs) = singleness/simplicity/sincerity (without duplicity); it can express liberality, but it is not inherently “money.”
+• Lemma: ἁπλότης (haplotēs) = singleness/simplicity/sincerity (without duplicity); it can express liberality, or even "purity of mind" but it is not inherently “money.”

 • In context: the Macedonians’ response is described as an overflow of ἁπλότης (haplotēs) alongside affliction and poverty (2 Corinthians 8:2).